Sleep apnea: Polysomnography

-Nighttime in-laboratory Level 1 polysomnography (PSG) is the gold standard test for diagnosis.
+Night-time in-laboratory Level 1 polysomnography (PSG) is the gold standard test for diagnosis.
 Patients are monitored with EEG leads, pulse oximetry, temperature and pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography or similar resistance belts around the chest and abdomen to detect motion, an ECG lead, and EMG sensors to detect muscle contraction in the chin, chest, and legs.
 A hypopnea can be based on one of two criteria.
 It can either be a reduction in airflow of at least 30% for more than 10 seconds associated with at least 4% oxygen desaturation or a reduction in airflow of at least 30% for more than 10 seconds associated with at least 3% oxygen desaturation or an arousal from sleep on EEG.

 An "event" can be either an apnea, characterized by complete cessation of airflow for at least 10 seconds, or a hypopnea in which airflow decreases by 50 percent for 10 seconds or decreases by 30 percent if there is an associated decrease in the oxygen saturation or an arousal from sleep.
 To grade the severity of sleep apnea, the number of events per hour is reported as the apnea-hypopnea index (AHI).
 An AHI of less than 5 is considered normal.
 An AHI of 5–15 is mild; 15–30 is moderate, and more than 30 events per hour characterizes severe sleep apnea.